 This casting forwards and backwards in the air is called false casting.
 False casting is used to lengthen how much line we have in the air, in preparation for the presentation cast.
 To false cast, we must have enough speed in the loop, so that we can let some loose line slip through our fingers and shoot out as the loop is travelling away from us.

 The presentation cast is the final cast where we place the fly on the water.
 For the basic presentation cast we let the line straighten out above the water, and then land gently.
 This means that we do not disturb the water too much or scare the fish.

 Basic casting Dynamics.

-Translation: If we cast by moving our hand back and forth in a straight line, without flexing our wrist or elbow and rotating the rod, we can move the line as fast as we can move our hands.
-This moves the rod tip in a straight line, and help create narrower loops; however, it is requires a lot of effort to obtain enough speed for any respectable distance.
+Translation: If we cast by moving our hand back and forth in a straight line, without flexing our wrist or elbow and rotating the rod (this is quite an unnatural movement), we can move the line only as fast as we can move our hands.
+This moves the rod tip in a straight line, and helps create narrower loops; however, it is requires a lot of effort to obtain enough speed for any respectable distance.

 Loop shapes and casting efficiency

 Our aim is to make smooth efficient loops that do not tangle.
 A good loop has smooth straight rod and fly legs parallel to each other.
 By keeping the legs of the loop parallel, we prevent tangles and knots forming in the leader.
 Knots (wind knots) in the leader are not caused by wind, but are caused by tailing loops.
 A tailing loop occurs when the loop legs cross over, which usually creates a knot in the leader.

 We refer to the distance between the fly legs as the width of the loop.
 If the rod legs are close together, we call this a narrow loop and far apart, we call it a wide loop.